On a variant of the Grothendieck inequality and estimates on tensor product norms: Introduction

 \item Recently, constants like $K_G(E,F)$ have appeared in quantum information theory and in particular XOR games in general probabilistic theories.
 For instance, similar constants have been studied in Proposition A.1 of \cite{XOR games and GT} to estimate the bias of a XOR game over a bipartite GPT under local strategies.

-\item Like the Grothendieck inequality and equivalently G.T., a variant involving only non-negative definite matrices in \eqref{msc}, and equivalently the ``little G.T." has been studied vigorously by many authors.
+\item Like the Grothendieck inequality (and equivalently G.T.), a variant involving only non-negative definite matrices in \eqref{msc} (and equivalently the ``little G.T.") has been studied vigorously by many authors.
 We refer to \cite[Chapter 5]{Pisier-factorization} for more on this topic.
-This inequality also appears in questions involving contractivity versus complete contractivity of linear maps.
-A finite dimensional complex Banach space $E$ is said to possess ``Property P'', introduced in \cite{BM}, if where $\langle \cdot, \cdot \rangle$ is the Hilbert-Schmidt inner product, $A \geqslant 0$, $B \geqslant 0$.

-Any non-negative $A$ is of the form $\big ( \langle v_j, v_i \rangle\big )_{i,j=1}^n$, for complex vectors $v_j\in \ell_2^k$, $1\leqslant j\leqslant n$, and it induces a linear map $L_V: E^*\to \ell_2^k$ by setting $\beta \mapsto \beta_1 v_1 + \cdots + \beta_n v_n$, $\beta\in E^*$.
-Theorem 1.9 of \cite{BM} shows that Property P is equivalent to saying that every contractivity linear map $L_V$ is completely contractivity.
-The linear maps of the form $L_V$ come from homomorphisms introduced by Parrott and coincide with the localization of commuting tuples of operators from the Cowen-Douglas class.
-We refer \cite{Misra94}, \cite{Misra19}, \cite{Misra901}, \cite{Misra902} and \cite{RKSBLMS} for more on this topic.
-For a real or complex Banach space $E$, let us also set

-Therefore, a complex Banach space $E$ has Property P if and only if $\gamma(E) \leqslant 1$.
-In this article we note that $E$ has Property P if and only if $\sup\limits_{m\geq 1}K^+_G(E,\ell^m_2) \leqslant 1$.
-We refer Proposition \ref{++++} for a proof of this fact in the real case.
-The proof for the complex case is the same.
-Moreover, it is known (see \cite{RKSBLMS}) that $\sqrt{\gamma(E)}$ equals the supremum of the \textit{complete norm} $\|L_V\|_{\rm cb}$ over all the contractive linear operators $L_V$.
-Indeed, the asymptotic behaviour of the constant $K^+_G(E,\ell^m_2)$ as $\dim E$ goes to infinity might lead to new examples of polynomially bounded operators that are not completely polynomially bounded.
-Therefore, it is natural to define $K_G^{+}(E,F)$ for arbitrary finite dimensional Banach spaces $E$ and $F.$ \end{itemize}
+In this article we prove that a finite-dimensional normed linear space $E$ has Property P, introduced earlier in \cite{BM}, if and only if $\sup_{m\geqslant 1}K^+_G(E,\ell^m_2) \leqslant 1$.
+The proof, in the real case, is provided in Proposition \ref{++++}.
+The proof for the complex case is similar and is omitted.
+This kind of interaction with Banach space geometry and operator theory is old and has been studied by several authors.
+We refer to the papers \cite{vip}, \cite{BM} and \cite{AFHS95} and references therein for more information. \end{itemize}

 To facilitate the study of the Grothendieck constant $K_G(E,F)$ and its positive variant, we introduce the notion of a \textit{Grothendieck pair}.